 Create the actual content – The process of creating content for an online audience has three steps:

-Step 2: Create content that is unique, interesting, evergreen, based on studies and real data.
+Step 2: Create content that is unique, interesting, and evergreen, based on studies and real data.

 Step 3: Optimize your content for search engines and users.

-Having a process for creating high-quality content on a regular basis it’s critical to your startup business online success.
+Having a process for creating high-quality content on a regular basis it’s critical to your startup business’s online success.

 The above statement is EXTREMELY important.
 Businesses that want to secure their online presence need a LOT of content.
 This is how the online world works and failure to follow this guideline will minimize your chances of creating a successful online business.

 Learn how to promote the content in the various channels – It’s not enough to create great content you have to promote it as well.
 As part of your content marketing strategy, you need to specify which channels to use to promote each of the content pieces you’ll create.

 Start with email marketing from the very beginning